MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 ### Requirements:

-* Java(Oracle Java/OpenJDK 8 is required for 1.13 and below), [You can follow this to install the right version of Java](/help/installing-java/)
+* Java (Oracle Java/OpenJDK 8 is required for 1.13 and below), you can follow [this article](/help/installing-java/) to install the right version of Java.
 * Minecraft: Java Edition
 * Any Windows or Linux computer, This guide is not guarranteed to work on MacOS

 ## Setting up
 * Make a new folder anywhere on your system(If you're using Windows then don't use the onedrive folder), Name it anything.
 This will be our workspace
-* Head over to [Minecraft's website(https://www.minecraft.net/en-us/download/server)](https://www.minecraft.net/en-us/download/server), if you're looking to add plugins use [Paper](https://papermc.io/), if you're using mods, Use [Forge](https://files.minecraftforge.net/maven/net/minecraftforge/forge/) and download the latest version of the Minecraft server jar
+* Head over to [Minecraft's website](https://www.minecraft.net/download/server), if you're looking to add plugins use [Paper](https://papermc.io/), if you're using mods, Use [Forge](https://files.minecraftforge.net/maven/net/minecraftforge/forge/) and download the latest version of the Minecraft server jar

 * Place the file into your workplace